Automattic/host-partner-documentation/jetpack/upgrade-redirection.md

   - Professional plan (the site is upgrading from premium)
   - A comparison page, where plan tiers are compared

+## Subsidiaries

+In some cases a hosting partner may have multiple subsidiaries that they work with and may want to control upgrade redirects for each subsidiary individually.
+This means that, for example, the Personal plan upgrade link may go to one url for one subsidiary and to another url for another subsidiary.

+To set this up, the hosting provider will need to set the subsidiary id in their provisioned WordPress sites.
+Setting the subsidiary id can be done via a filter or an option.
+More information can be found in the Jetpack repository, more specifically, in the [Partner package documentation](https://github.com/Automattic/jetpack/tree/master/packages/partner).

 ## Get started

 For hosting partners to get started with upgrade redirecting, there are only two steps:

 1) Be sure to register all sites with the partner API
-2) Send us the relevant purchase URLs for the personal, premium, and professional plans as well as a comparison page
+2) Send us the relevant purchase URLs for the personal, premium, and professional plans as well as a comparison page.
+If using subsidiaries, make sure to note which upgrade url corresponds to which subsidiary.